-Southwestern College is characterized by its diverse student population and is federally designated as a Hispanic Serving Institution (HSI) and an Asian American and Native American Pacific Islander Serving Institution (AANAPISI).
+Southwestern College is characterized by its diverse student population and is federally designated as a Hispanic Serving Institution (HSI).
+The College also meets the criteria as an Asian American and Native American Pacific Islander Qualifying Institution (AANAPISI).
 Over the past five years, the percentage of Hispanic enrollment has exceeded two-thirds (>66%) and the percentage of Asian American, Native American, and Pacific Islander enrollment has exceeded 11%.